port-labs/port-docs/docs/tutorials/complete-use-cases/software-catalog.md

 A deployment config is used to represent a deployment of a microservice, in a specific environment in your infrastructure.
 A deployment config is a logical object which doesn't translate to a real Entity in your infrastructure.
 Instead, a deployment config has multiple `deployments` tied to it, each representing a new version of the deployed code of the matching microservice, in the matching environment.

-Let's manually create a deployment config for the `Notification Service` microservice in the `Production` environment:
+Let's manually create a deployment config Entity for the `Notification Service` microservice in the `Production` environment:

 ```json showLineNumbers
 {